Mandurah Community Gardens Inc.

 Mandurah Community Gardens covers an area of approximately 0.152 hectares of land (approximately 220 square metres), located on WA Education Department land with Coodanup College in Coodanup, a suburb of Mandurah.

-It was the first community garden to be established in Mandurah and was officially opened in 2012.
+It was the first community garden to be established in Mandurah and was officially opened in 2012 by Paddy Creevy and Harry Nannup, with attendance and speeches from many people in our community from local government, organisations, business, and others in our community.

-The negotiation for the provision of the land was organised through the amazing efforts of Tim Williams, a councillor for the City Of Mandurah.
+The negotiation for the provision of the land was organised through the amazing efforts of Tim Williams, then a Community Development Officer for the City Of Mandurah.

 With the help of initial funding grants and help from volunteers, the final layout of the area was planned, the land cleared and prepared, and the common area shed and patio was constructed.